Woodland Elementary School

 As the year progresses and you become more informed or more puzzled, we encourage you to call the school and talk with those who might be of help.
 If you have a specific question or problem that relates to your child, please contact the teacher before contacting the administration.

 Again, we are pleased to have you as partners in this educational year.
 We invite your participation in the exciting experiences and challenges of your child’s learning and growing.
 We sincerely hope that in working together, we can provide the positive educational environment your child needs in becoming a well-rounded individual.

-Lee Sweet, Assistant Principal
+Lee Sweet, Principal

 Woodland Elementary School

 Students are not allowed in the building until 8:50 a.m.
 The buses unload at 8:50 a.m., and a student is considered tardy if he/she is not in his/her classroom by 9:05 a.m. unless getting breakfast in the cafeteria.
 Please do not or drop off students early, as there is no supervision prior to 8:50 a.m.

 To better account for student attendance and to increase security for students, a sign-in/sign-out system will be used.
 Any time parents, relatives, or guardians of students bring the child(ren) or needed items to school after the morning tardy bell or pick up students prior to the official dismissal; they must sign the “Sign-In/Sign-Out Register” in the school office.